-Twin-engine aircraft are represented by the INM BEC58P aircraft.
+Very Light Jet aircraft are represented by the INM MU3001.
+Twin-engine turboprop aircraft are represented by the INM CNA441 and twin-engine piston aircraft are represented by the INM BEC58P aircraft.
 The high-performance single-engine propeller aircraft such as the Cessna 210 were represented by the INM GASEPV aircraft, and standard single-engine propeller aircraft were represented by the INM GASEPF aircraft type.
-Single-engine fixed-pitch propeller aircraft (GASEPF) were assumed for 100 percent of the local operations.
+Single-engine piston aircraft (GASEPF and GASEPV) were assumed for 100 percent of the local operations.
+Helicopters are represented by the INM H500D aircraft type.